Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 Svalbard is home to the world’s northernmost settlements, endless nights that stretch on for months, and enough polar bears that residents can’t leave the main town without a firearm.

-So perhaps you’d assume that the Svalbard archipelago, located far north of the Arctic Circle at 78°N, would have some of the best chances for Northern lights viewing in the world.
+So it’s logical to assume that the Svalbard archipelago, located far north of the Arctic Circle at 78°N, would have some of the best chances for Northern lights viewing in the world.
 Well, not exactly so!

-The Northern lights phenomenon is a lot more complex than just North + Dark = Lights, but many people don’t quite get that.
-And many people who haven’t actually experienced Svalbard in winter themselves erroneously think it’s one of the best places in the Arctic region to see the aurora borealis.
+The Northern lights is a lot more complex than just north + dark = aurora, but many people don’t quite get that.
+Many people who haven’t actually experienced Svalbard in winter themselves may erroneously think it’s one of the best places in the Arctic region to see the aurora borealis.

 While there are a few unique perks of Svalbard for seeing the Northern lights (yes, it is true that you can sometimes see the aurora in the middle of the day!), there are also some downsides.